ServiceNow JSON Payloads

 The Lookup and Related sections of the payload allow you to fill in reference attributes with values from other CMDB tables.
-Creating payloads to fill in these fields is simple in principle but is hard to get right as if you create a lookup for a CI type that already has an identifier entry somewhere else in your CMDB duplicate CIs can be created.
-The below examples for Windows Servers with Network adapters + Clusters with cluster nodes show you how to construct payloads with lookups and related entries
+Creating payloads to fill in these fields is simple in principle but it is hard to get right.
+If, for example, you create a lookup for a CI type that already has an identifier entry somewhere else in your CMDB, duplicate CIs can be created.
+The following examples for Windows Servers with Network adapters + Clusters with cluster nodes show you how to construct payloads with lookups and related entries.

 Lookup Example: Windows Servers with Network Adapters